sendgrid/tagtrics/README.md

 * **Logic** - The logic of the application does not change when a new system is used as a centralized metrics store.
 * **Typed Metrics** - Metrics do not have to be defined in strings.
 Each metric has a type and they can be embedded in structs.
 The name of each metric is derived from the structs.
-* **JSON** - All the metrics can be represented as JSON and easily exposed over an API to provide expose real-time stats or generate alerts.
+* **JSON** - All the metrics can be represented as JSON and easily exposed over an API to expose real-time stats or generate alerts.

 # Example